Grateloupia turuturu

-Grateloupia turuturu, known as the devil's tongue weed, is a marine species of the Rhodophyta (red algae) plant, a type of seaweed, native to eastern Asia (China, Japan, Korea) and parts of eastern Russia.
-Due to global shipping and maritime activities, G. turuturu has become an invasive species that has altered natural communities by out-competing native seaweed species, this has resulted in a loss of habitat in many parts of the world, primarily in Australia, northern Ireland, Great Britain, and the northeastern United States.
+Grateloupia turuturu, commonly called the devil's tongue weed, is a marine species of Rhodophyta (red algae), a type of seaweed, native to East Asia (China, Japan, Korea) and parts of eastern Russia.
+Due to global shipping and maritime activities, G. turuturu has become an invasive species that has altered natural communities by out-competing native seaweed species; this has resulted in habitat loss in many parts of the world, primarily in Australia, Northern Ireland, Great Britain, and the northeastern United States.
 Other common names for this species are the "red menace" and "red tide".

 Description

 Grateloupia turuturu is a large species of seaweed that has several shades of coloring such as red, maroon, and burgundy.
 However, it may also be yellow when dying or deceased.
 It is soft and gelatinous in texture.
 The blades of the organism vary in size and shape; typically 1 to 8 blades will stem from a center, attached by a cylindrical holdfast.
 Each blade can grow to be almost a meter long, 3-15 centimeters wide, and 10-70 cm long.